ext-ffmpeg

 transcode

-Re-encode or stream-copy, per stream, with codecs chosen as a typed enum.
+Re-encode per stream, with codecs chosen as a typed enum.

 save